 Interfaith Chaplaincy Certificate Program

 For those not yet ordained and those ordained by faith groups not currently recognized by APC and/or CPSP, the CHI Seminary offers its Interfaith Studies Certificate Program, through which a student may pursue a path toward ordination as an interfaith minister.
 Completion of this certificate program fulfills the academic requirements for interfaith ordination, but it does not ensure ordination.

-For more information about the Interfaith Studies Certificate Program, click here.
+For more information about the Interfaith Chaplaincy Certificate Program, click here.

 Note: Those who have seminary training or other relevant life experiences may qualify to apply for waivers for those specific modules for which they can demonstrate equivalency.